 Also, it is data collected from publicly available sources to be used in an intelligence context.
 I think that in this definition, the term context is the most important one, because data as itself is nothing actually pretty worthless.

-But when you put it in the right contacts that it automatically becomes information that has a potential to be extremely valuable
+But when you put it in the right context, it automatically becomes information that has the potential to be extremely valuable

 and let me show you with an example What I mean by that